-- Carrots: of course!
-I use baby carrots for this easy recipe; for a discussion of why and how to substitute regular carrots, see the next section below “What kind of carrots should I use?”
+- Carrots: I used baby carrots for this easy recipe; for a discussion of why and how to substitute regular carrots, see the Recipe FAQs section below.

 - Honey: I like using raw honey; it has a more intense "honey" flavor in my opinion.
 But you can use any type of honey you like or that you have on hand.

 - Fresh herbs: this adds a nice pop of green color and some fresh flavor.
-I used parsley, but have made this recipe with dill and that is also fabulous!
-Chives would be another good option.
+Feel free to use your favorite fresh leafy herbs; I recommend parsley, dill, and/or chives.

 - Be careful when you remove the bowl of carrots from the microwave.
 The bowl itself will be hot so use oven mitts or a thick cloth.
 Plus, some steam and condensation will have accumulated under the cover.
 So use caution when you lift up the lid!